aliarman1/aliarman1/README.md

 ## 📚 Education

-**B.Sc. in Computer Science and Engineering** — Bangladesh Army University of Science and Technology (2019-2023) | CGPA: 3.55/4.00
+**B.Sc. in Computer Science and Engineering** — Bangladesh Army University of Science and Technology (2019-2023)

 ## 📂 Featured Projects